vEnhance/1802/src/preface.typ

 #todo[write this]

-For now: the author thanks OpenAI for being gifted a Plus subscription to ChatGPT, which helped a lot with generating text explanations throughout the document.
+For now: the author thanks OpenAI for being gifted a Plus subscription to ChatGPT, which helped a lot with generating sample questions throughout the document.